-But manufacturers don't want to use bark in a toothpaste, because that would make it brown.
+But manufacturers don't want to use bark in a toothpaste because that would make it brown.
 And the public isn't educated enough to accept such a product.
-It needs to look right, too...
+It needs to look good, too.

 If you do have a serious problem with gum disease it may pay to look around for neem products containing the bark.
 Some toothpastes do contain bark extracts.
 Neem mouth wash often uses neem bark as well as leaf extract.
 Neem tooth powder can contain dried leaf but also neem bark and neem seed.

 You can also buy straight neem bark powder.
 Just dip your loaded toothbrush into it before brushing your teeth.
 (That amount should last you forever!)

 Check the ingredients list of any neem toothpaste.
-Not every toothpaste with neem is a totally natural toothpaste.
-You can find many neem toothpastes that have all the conventional ingredients and just use neem as an additional ingredient.
+Not every toothpaste with neem is free of toxic ingredients.
+You can find some neem toothpastes that have all the conventional ingredients and just use neem as an additional ingredient.

 I am not saying they are bad.
 They are great for oral care as they do offer all the neem benefits.
 I am also not saying it is possible to avoid ALL artificial ingredients in toothpaste.
 But if your main concern is avoiding SLS, fluoride and similar chemicals, then read the label carefully.

 Buy neem products from a reliable, quality manufacturer.
-A while back there was also a neem toothpaste health scare: one brand of neem toothpaste (Neem Active Toothpaste with Calcium), at the time made by by Calcutta Chemical Co.
+Years ago there was a neem toothpaste health scare: one brand of neem toothpaste (Neem Active Toothpaste with Calcium), at the time made by by Calcutta Chemical Co.
 Ltd. in India, was found to be contaminated with the toxic Diethylene Glycol (DEG).
 It also contained harmful levels of bacteria.